 Because initiatives and the Advanced Events Module (AEM) provide similar benefits, you may find yourself wondering which tool is best for your upcoming event.
+This article goes over how the two tools are alike and how they're different.
+For a graphic representation of the differences, see Initiatives vs Advanced Events (graphic).

 Important: In most cases, Galaxy Digital recommends using initiatives.
 Not only are they easier to create and maintain than advanced events, but their use of standard needs (rather than AEM needs) makes initiatives easier to access and use for both agency managers and volunteers.